onurcemy/onurcemy.github.io/index.md

 Collaborating with my team, our primary focus centered on crafting sustainable and intelligent transportation solutions within the METU campus environment.
 Our main achievement was the creation of METUNAVI, a platform rewarding pedestrians and hitchhikers with incentives.
 This initiative aimed to promote eco-friendly mobilization within campus.

 ### Scholarships & Honors
--DAAD Scholarship for 5th International Summer School on Managed Aquifer Recharge at HTW Dresden.
+- DAAD Scholarship for 5th International Summer School on Managed Aquifer Recharge at HTW Dresden.
 Dresden, Germany.
 (July 2023)
--Placed Honor Roll (x2) and High Honor Roll (x2) of Middle East Technical University.
+- Placed Honor Roll (x2) and High Honor Roll (x2) of Middle East Technical University.

 ### Links
 - [Linkedin](https://www.linkedin.com/in/onurcemyologlu/)